Adversarially robust clustering with optimality guarantees: Main results

 We denote by $\Delta = \min_{g\neq h\in [k]}\|\theta_g-\theta_h\|_2$ the minimum separation between the centroids.
 Let $\Lambda_s$ denote the error rate of estimating the centers at iteration $s$

 Our results are presented based on the signal to noise ratio in the model, defined as

-When $\snr$ is constant, there exists two clusters such that information theoretically we can not distinguish between the corresponding centroids with positive probability, even when the labels are known.
-As a consequence, we only study the mislabeling guarantees when the $\snr$ is large, and correspondingly obtain the optimality guarantees when $\snr$ increases to infinity.
+When $\snr$ is very small, there exist two clusters such that information theoretically we can not distinguish between the corresponding centroids with positive probability, even when the labels are known.
+As a consequence, we only study the mislabeling guarantees when the $\snr$ is large.